This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Organza

-- Made from silk or synthetics
+- Made from tightly woven silk or synthetic fibers

-- Ideal for veils and trims
+- Ideal for embroidery, beadwork, and embellishments

-- Requires delicate washing
+- Requires delicate washing and low-heat ironing

 Lace